-Open a terminal and navigate (
+Open a terminal and navigate (cd) to the directory containing the docker-compose.yml file.

 This command will read the docker-compose.yml in the current directory and start all services in the background.